GCBallesteros/NotebookNavigator.nvim/README.md

   repl_provider = "auto",
 }
 ```

+## Current limitations
+If any key gets remapped or unmapped to a different key you will need to set `show_hydra_hint`
+to `false`.
+See issue for more details.

 ## Dependencies
 The only REPL options are currently `iron.nvim` or `toggleterm.nvim` which are automatically detected